-The entry into operation of more efficient aircraft models, as part of the TAP fleet modernization program, has allowed for significant improvements in terms of efficient energy use and environmental protection.
+The entry into operation of more efficient aircraft models, as part of the TAP fleet modernisation program, has allowed for significant improvements in terms of efficient energy use and environmental protection.
 These new aircraft feature more efficient combustion engines, making it possible to reduce up to 20% in fuel consumption and carbon dioxide (CO2) emissions.

-At TAP, an operation's efficient energy use is measured by its 100-kilometer fuel consumption per passenger.Between 2015 and 2019 we have consistently improved this indicator, reflecting an increasingly optimized operation – a 13.9% improvement in terms of efficient energy use and CO2 emissions per passenger for each 100 km flown.
+At TAP, an operation's efficient energy use is measured by its 100-kilometer fuel consumption per passenger.Between 2015 and 2019 we have consistently improved this indicator, reflecting an increasingly optimised operation – a 13.9% improvement in terms of efficient energy use and CO2 emissions per passenger for each 100 km flown.